haruchaco/snb-php-utils/README.md

 # How to develop a provider plugin

-You can develop anothe storage provider plugin, only extends from snb\storage\Provider class.
+You can develop anothe storage provider plugin, only extends from mychaelstyle\storage\Provider class.

 for example,

-    class GoogleDrive extends \snb\storage\Provider {
+    class GoogleDrive extends \mychaelstyle\storage\Provider {
       public function connect($dsn,$options=array()){
         $this->perveDsn();
         // ... something to do for connection